DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 The DNSCrypt protocol provides several security benefits:

-1. **Confidentiality**: DNS queries and responses are encrypted using the `XChaCha20_DJB-Poly1305` construction defined in Appendix 1, preventing eavesdropping of DNS traffic.
+1. **Confidentiality**: DNS queries and responses are encrypted with the authenticated-encryption construction selected by the certificate.
+The current classical and PQ constructions in this document use `XChaCha20_DJB-Poly1305` as defined in Appendix 1, preventing eavesdropping of DNS traffic.
 For example, a query for "example.com" would be encrypted and appear as random data to an observer.

 2. **Integrity**: Message authentication using the Poly1305 tag in Appendix 1 ensures that responses cannot be tampered with in transit.
 Any modification to the encrypted response would be detected and rejected by the client.

-3. **Authentication**: The use of X25519 {{!RFC7748}} for key exchange and Ed25519 for certificate signatures provides strong authentication of resolvers.
+3. **Authentication**: The use of Ed25519 for certificate signatures, together with the key-exchange mechanism selected by the certificate, provides strong authentication of resolvers.
 Clients can verify they are communicating with the intended resolver and not an impostor.

 4. **Short-Term Resolver Keys**: Resolver certificates carry short-term public keys, limiting the impact of key compromise and enabling regular key rotation.